OpenDriveLab/Openpilot-Deepdive/README.md

 ***
 # Changelog

-2022-6-10: We released the v1.0 code for Openpilot-reimplementation.
+2022-6-17: We released the v1.0 code for Openpilot-Deepdive.

 ***
 # Quick Start Examples
-Before starting, we refer you to read the [arXiv]() to understand the details of our work.
+Before starting, we refer you to read the [arXiv](https://arxiv.org/abs/2206.08176) to understand the details of our work.
 ## Installation
 Clone repo and install requirements.txt in a [Python>=3.7.0](https://www.python.org/) environment, including [PyTorch>=1.7](https://pytorch.org/get-started/locally/).